 Our proposal is a win-win for the interests of each state legislature, and for the counties that get to switch states.
 Click the questions below to see why:

-1. Oregon will continue to get worse on social and cultural issues and American freedoms because Republicans are outnumbered.
+1. American Values: Oregon will continue to violate more and more American values and American freedoms because normal rural Americans are outnumbered in Oregon.
+Not in Idaho.
 Addicts will be attracted to Oregon from all over the world by the 2020 drug decriminalization law.

-4. Idaho allows forests to be managed to prevent destruction of housing from huge wildfires.
+4. Safety: Idaho allows forests to be managed to prevent destruction of housing from huge wildfires.

-5. Idaho has less regulation than any other state, low unemployment, and would allow our rural industries to revive and employ us again, driving up wages and reducing welfare use.
+5. Thriving Economy: Idaho has less regulation than any other state, low unemployment, and would allow our rural industries to revive and employ us again.

 1.PUSHES OREGON LAW FARTHER AWAY: Oregon decriminalized hard drugs in 2020, which will bring addicts closer to Idahoans and tempt Idahoans to make a quick drive to get drugs.
 Moving the border is the only way to push Oregon’s drug laws farther from the county in Idaho where you live.
 It would change the Boise-Oregon drive time from 51 minutes to over 5 hours.

-2. HELPS STATE BUDGET: We chose a group of counties that has a slightly higher average income than Idaho, so our counties will help the state budget.
-Under Idaho’s low taxes and low regulation, the rural economy will revive so that we become a big benefit to Idaho’s budget.
+2. HELPS STATE BUDGET: We chose a group of counties that has a slightly higher average income than Idaho.
+Under Idaho’s low taxes and low regulation, those counties’ economy will revive so that they become a big benefit to Idaho’s budget.
 Idaho can approve projects at the deep-water port at Coos Bay and tax those projects.

 3. Idaho would no longer be dependent on Oregon for a deep-water port.

-4. Idaho would have the satisfaction of freeing 1.2 million people from immoral blue-state law.
+4. Idaho would have the sense of purpose and the satisfaction of freeing 1.2 million people from immoral blue-state law.

 5. DOES NOT MAKE IDAHO MORE LIBERAL!
 Adding these counties would prevent Boise from drowning out the state’s vote in the future.
 This group of counties are rural counties that vote just as pro-Trump as Idaho votes (2 Trump votes per Hillary vote).

-6. Adding Oregon counties to Idaho means Oregonians won’t have to move to your county.
+6. Adding Oregon counties to Idaho means Oregonians (and others) won’t have to move to your county.
 So it will alleviate future overcrowding in your town.
+It gives Idaho room to grow.

 7. The state government would gain economies of scale, as the population would increase by 71% to 2.9 million, making it almost half the population of the average US state.
 The tax base would include more industries, so that it would be broader and more stable.

-2. Letting these counties go helps the Democratic Party keep its super-majority in their state legislature, and avoid gridlock when Republican legislators walk out to deny a quorum.
+2. END THE GRIDLOCK in the Legislature: Letting these counties go helps the Democratic Party keep its super-majority in their state legislature, and avoid gridlock when Republican legislators walk out to deny a quorum.
 Oregon would make progress, becoming more liberal than Washington state, although not as liberal as California.
 No Republicans would be added to the US Senate or US House by this change.
 The effect on the electoral college would only be one elector out of 538, or less than 0.2%, and wouldn’t take effect until 2032.

 3. Willamette Valley conservatives get the opportunity to move to a red state and still live within driving distance of their family in Willamette Valley.

-4. Moving the border allows each side of the state to get the kind of governance that is desired by the majority of local residents, which will reduce the amount of civil strife that the future holds.
+4. PEACE and HARMONY: Moving the border allows each side of the state to get the kind of governance that is desired by the majority of local residents, which will reduce the amount of civil strife that the future holds.